austinrobertcraig/project-template/README.md

 ## File Structure
 Credit for the general structure of this project goes to [Brendan M. Price](https://www.brendanmichaelprice.com/workflow/).

+Note: the `.gitkeep` files are placeholders used to maintain the file structure within GitHub.
+Feel free to delete them once you have real files in their folders.

 ### Code
 - `code/build` (data preparation)
 - `code/check` (data validation)